MaximilianHanussek/BOOTABLE/README.md

 After you are in the container change to the root directory
 <pre>cd /</pre>

 In this directory you will find all the tools already installed.
-Before you start the benchmark you can run the install_check.s script to be sure everything is fine
+Before you start the benchmark you can run the install_check.sh script to be sure everything is fine
 <pre>sh install_check.sh</pre>

 In order to start the benchmark just run